 Suggestions for how to meet other expats include:

 An online community with 3.1 million members and groups in over 420 cities.
 You can join for free.
 Access over 200 City Guides with tips for expat living.
 Connect with other expats in your city to meet up and do activities.
 Perfect for learning about a possible location and plugging into the expat community there.

 A website with tips like you’ll find at International Living and Live and Invest Overseas, but also with country forums.
 Each country has specific discussion threads you can read and respond to.
 If you have a question not covered by one of the existing threads, start a new discussion.
 More oriented toward online than in-real-life interaction, but you could ask people if they’d meet you in person or on the phone.

 If you want to learn from international experts and meet real expats in person, consider attending a conference.
 Both International Living and Live and Invest Overseas present country-specific conferences in different locations around the globe.
 But they also host more general conferences in the United States.
-International Living will host Retire Overseas Bootcamp Conference 2018 November 8-10 in Santa Fe.
-Live and Invest Overseas holds its Retire Overseas Conference September 8-11 in Las Vegas.
+International Living will host Retire Overseas Bootcamp Conference 2019 October 11-13 in Las Vegas.
+Live and Invest Overseas holds its Retire Overseas Conference September 7-10, 2019 in Houston.
 As with most conferences, tickets can be expensive.
 But you’ll gain valuable insights that should generate savings for you as you make this important decision.